Macmachi/kaspa_cli_batch_transfer/README.md

 # Kaspa Batch Transfer Tool Documentation

 This documentation explains how the Kaspa batch transfer script works and provides instructions for installing the Kaspa CLI wallet on Linux.
+⚠️ IMPORTANT: Passwords should not contain special characters to avoid technical issues.

 ## Table of Contents